andrew henderson menu

 Education

-Schooling is generally free in Costa Rica, and all dependent children of citizens are obliged to receive education by law.
+Schooling is generally free in Costa Rica and all dependent children of citizens are legally obliged to receive an education.
 The country has one of the highest literacy rates in the region.
+There are international schools following various international curriculums.

 Healthcare